 Contest a Parking Ticket

 DMV can accept parking ticket adjudication requests received online, received by US mail, or received in-person during walk-in hearings (for parking tickets only).
 Instructions for all methods are listed below (note you can only use one method to adjudicate a ticket).

-You may contest a parking ticket within 60 calendar days of the ticket issue date.
+You may contest a parking ticket online within 60 calendar days of the ticket issue date.
 If you do not contest or pay your ticket within 30 calendar days of the ticket issue date, a penalty equal to the fine will be added, and you may lose your opportunity to have a hearing.
-If the ticket is more than 60 days old, you may submit a Motion to Vacate [PDF] to determine whether you may still contest the ticket.
+If the ticket is more than 60 days old, you may submit a Motion to Vacate [PDF] online to determine whether you may still contest the ticket.
 However, your Motion to Vacate must be received within 120 calendar days from the date the ticket was issued.
 In accordance with District law, if you submit payment for a ticket fine, you can no longer adjudicate the ticket; therefore, if you are within the 120 days of the ticket being issued and you want to dispute the penalty, you should not pay any portion of the ticket.

 Most parking tickets in the District are written by the Department of Public Works (DPW).
 If you receive a parking ticket issued by DPW, you may visit www.dpw.dc.gov, then click on TICPIX to see images of the violation and resulting ticket.
 The images will be posted 72 hours after a ticket is issued, but not all violations will have associated images.